 Ga naar inhoud

-Creating a Custom Component
+Creating a Custom Control

 Introduction

-Also, when you want to use other custom controls inside the UI Builder, make sure to select them from the “Custom Controls (C#)” section in the Project panel, rather than from the UXML documents listed under “UI Documents (UXML)”, to ensure the correct version of the component is used.
+Also, when you want to use other custom controls inside the UI Builder, make sure to select them from the “Custom Controls (C#)” section in the Project panel, rather than from the UXML documents listed under “UI Documents (UXML)”, to ensure the correct version of the control is used.

 This guide consists of the following parts:

-1. Setting up a simple presentation component
+1. Setting up a simple presentation control

-2. Adding content (To be written)
+2. Adding content

-3. Configuring a component using props (To be written)
+3. Configuring a control using attributes

 Through this structure it is expected that you can either reference the specific section when you want to accomplish one of these.

-1. Setup a simple presentational component
+1. Setup a simple presentational control

-Make the component in C#
+1.1.
+Make the control in C#

 Minimal implementation: